 To decide the title, headings, and length of the paragraphs

 Creating a good and exciting title is essential for SEO purposes and user-friendliness.
-Some bloggers prefer to take this step first and then create a blog structure; others prefer to come up with a headline if you have a good idea of the blog post.
+Some bloggers prefer to take this step first and then create a blog structure; others prefer to come up with a headline if they have a good idea for the blog post.

 The headings and subheadings of your blog structure the entire page, so use them correctly.
 These are important not only for readability as well as for SEO.
 They help Google understand the basics of blogging and can help you rank.

 Everybody knows the importance of paragraphs, but not everyone incorporates them well.
 Avoid writing large paragraphs that aren’t easy to understand.
 There is a good chance that most of your readers will be on your mobile phone, making it easier for them to read your content.